Intervue/Data-structures-algorithms-for-interviews/README.md

 - In case of string arr size should be measured using strlen and not using sizeof as sizeof also includes \0
 - Sometimes a string can be merged with itself or the other to solve some algos.
 For eg: if one string is rotation of the other, concatenating one with itself can give a string where second string will be a substring in this string.
 - Store as many things as required to solve the algo in hash table as it is a structure
+- It is always good to free memory assigned to hashTable after the end of the program
+- Sometimes hashtable value can be decremented and not incremented to solve an algo for eg. finding anagram

 # Topic0: Programming Questions